All Products

 4. In the left-side navigation pane, click Service.
 Then, click the Services tab.

-In the Configure Health Check panel, turn on the Active Health Check switch, configure the parameters, and click OK.
-The following table describes the parameters.
+In the Configure Health Check panel, enable Active Health Check, configure the parameters, and click OK.

 Description